Tracks within the Program

 The Community Health & Advocacy Resident Education (CARE) Track is an elective longitudinal experience starting in the second year of residency in which residents build a community-based intervention in partnership with a community-based advocacy organization.
 Our CARE Track is built on the foundations created by our pediatrics residency in partnership with the U of R Hoekelman Center, which has become a national model for training residents in community-based advocacy work.

 The track starts with a “mini-MPH” block covering the essentials of community-based advocacy, evidence-based public health, cross cultural communication, leadership and other relevant areas using Rochester-specific examples in the teaching.
-Participating residents will also use one of their longitudinal ambulatory elective half days in the R2 and the R3 year for longitudinal work on a project of their design (in collaboration with an existing community-based advocacy organization).
+Participating residents will also use one of their longitudinal ambulatory elective half days in the PGY2 and the PGY3 year for longitudinal work on a project of their design (in collaboration with an existing community-based advocacy organization).
+Residents completing the requirements of this track will receive “Distinction in Community Advocacy” at graduation.
 More information and example projects can be found on our Med-Peds and pediatrics residency websites.

 Global Health Track